 New York-based musician Brent A. Morden has written for and led ensembles of various shapes and styles.

-Currently in his fourth year of undergraduate music studies at Columbia University, Brent continues to champion his creative vision at Columbia and beyond.
+Currently finishing his fourth year of undergraduate music studies at Columbia University, Brent continues to champion his creative vision at Columbia and beyond.

 "Your advice to aspiring artists in your field?
 Don’t just seek out opportunities: create them for yourself.
 Form concrete plans to fulfill your ambitions.
 Work hard.
 Learn how to communicate well with others.
 Speak your mind: let the world hear what you have to say.
 Champion yourself.
 Enjoy yourself."